RHsyseng/telco-operations/metallb/bgp.md

 We need to edit

 - `01_pool.yml` to specify which ips to use with BGP.
-Note that those ips need to available and not belong to the network segment used by the Openshift installation.
+Note that those ips need to be available and not belong to the network segment used by the OpenShift installation.
-- `03_peers.yml` first and indicate the ip of the BGP node (BGP_IP)
+- `03_peers.yml` to indicate the ip of the BGP node (BGP_IP)

 ```
 oc create -f 01_pool.yml